Back

 Tatitatu is a wholesale and retail accessories company under Dansa Bonifade Indonesia, producing and distributing handmade bracelets and jewelry to various outlets and business partners.
 Despite its growth, all operations from production to payroll were still managed manually through multiple spreadsheets.

-To solve this, we aimed to unify all operational processes into one connected system improving efficiency, and visibility across the entire workflow.
+To solve this, we aimed to unify all operational processes into one connected system with ERP (Entreprises Resource Planning).

-In this project, I took on a dual role as System Analyst and UI/UX Designer.
-The Tatitatu team needed the system ready within a short time frame, as it would be used to support their new outlet launch.
-This meant I had to analyze and design an end-to-end system for 9 user roles and over 15 interconnected features all within one month.
+The Tatitatu team needed the system ready within a short time frame, as it would support their new outlet launch.
+This meant I had to analyze and design an end to end system for 9 user roles and over 15 moduls all within one month.

-We analyzed each feature by user type while I simultaneously built a design system to ensure efficiency and consistency during the high-fidelity design stage.
+We analyzed each feature by user type while I simultaneously built a design system to ensure efficiency and consistency during the high fidelity design stage.
 After every user interview, I discussed implementation details directly with the developer to ensure the logic could be realistically applied.
-Once a feature was finalized, I conducted regular usability testing with real users.
+Once a feature was finalized, I conducted regular usability testing.

 Color differentiation for user roles.
 Users working in different outlets needed clear visual indicators for their respective roles.